WJFB

 WJFB (channel 44) is a television station licensed to Lebanon, Tennessee, United States.
-The station serves as an owned-and-operated outlet for Weigel Broadcasting's suite of over-the-air broadcast networks in the Nashville market, with its flagship network MeTV carried on its primary channel.
+Owned by Weigel Broadcasting, the station serves as an outlet for the company's suite of over-the-air broadcast networks in the Nashville market, with its flagship network MeTV carried on its primary channel.
 WJFB's transmitter is located in Whites Creek, Tennessee, just off I-24 and Old Hickory Boulevard, and the station is operated out of Weigel's Chicago headquarters, with no local presence in either Nashville or Lebanon.